Cathrine Mette (Trine) Mork

 I have supervised Japanese students in their stays abroad, have been involved in pre-departure and intercultural seminars for business people going on overseas assignments or seminars, and have designed and taught ESP training for researchers and sales people when I conducted business training in Tokyo.
 My full-time university responsibilities have been managerial in addition to pedagogical - I have supervised part-time teaching staff in addition to designing programs and materials and being involved in committee work.
 I am currently the language program coordinator at my present place of employment.
 I am a member of several professional teaching associations.

 I am proficient in spoken Japanese and have passed the second level of the Japanese proficiency exam.
 I have taken a Japanese to English translation survey course and can participate adequately in meetings conducted solely in Japanese.
 I have worked on several translation projects.
 In the summer of 2009 I co-wrote the English subtitles for a French documentary film about the prolific Japanese writer Dazai Osamu.
 At that time I had the opportunity to visit my fading French skills as well (I am originally from French-speaking Montreal).
 I have permanent residency status in Japan.

-In my personal life, I aspire to conscious living through veganism (vegetarian in practice). and have a strong passion for perfume and perfumery.
+In my personal life, I aspire to conscious living through vegetarianism, and have a strong passion for perfume and perfumery.
 As a youth, I ice skated almost daily, and coached figure skating professionally to support my studies at university.
 In Japan, I've also been active in endurance sports, such as running events and triathlons.
 I practiced karate for about 6 years, but my physical life has been much calmer in recent years.
 I love travel, cycling, and good food with good company.